Nandini155/old_Statistics/Handling_skweness_of_data.md

 data_transformed, lambda_ = yeojohnson(data)
 Conclusion:
 Both transformations aim to improve normality and stabilize variance for better performance in statistical modeling.
 The key difference is that Box-Cox works only with positive values, while Yeo-Johnson can handle negative and zero values as we

+# More Transformations
+## 1. Log Transformation
+Best for: Right-skewed data (positive skew) with large ranges.

+How it works: Takes the natural logarithm of each value, compressing the larger values more than smaller ones.

+Limitation: Cannot handle zero or negative values directly (you need to add a constant).

+python
+Copy code

+import numpy as np

+df['log_transformed'] = np.log(df['original_data'] + 1)

+## 2. Square Root Transformation
+Best for: Data with moderate skewness (e.g., counts or frequency data).

+How it works: Takes the square root of each value, compressing larger values but less aggressively than log transformation.

+Limitation: Cannot handle negative values directly.

+python
+Copy code

+df['sqrt_transformed'] = np.sqrt(df['original_data'])

+## 3. Box-Cox Transformation
+Best for: Positive data only.
+It is useful when you need to find the best transformation automatically.

+How it works: Box-Cox transforms data using a parameter 𝜆 λ that maximizes the likelihood of achieving normality.

+Limitation: Only works on strictly positive values.

+python
+Copy code

+from scipy.stats import boxcox

+data_transformed, lambda_ = boxcox(df['original_data'] + 1e-8)

+## 4. Yeo-Johnson Transformation
+Best for: Data with both positive and negative values.

+How it works: A generalized version of Box-Cox that can handle non-positive values.
+It adjusts the transformation based on the sign of the data.

+python
+Copy code

+from scipy.stats import yeojohnson

+data_transformed, lambda_ = yeojohnson(df['original_data'])

+## 5. Power Transformation (Exponential or Reciprocal)

+Best for: Various skewed distributions.

+How it works: A power transformation (e.g., 𝑥
+1
+/
+2
+x
+1/2
+  or
+𝑥
+−
+1
+x
+−1
+ ) modifies the data's scale to reduce skewness.

+Limitation: Choice of power depends on the data’s characteristics.

+python
+Copy code

+df['reciprocal_transformed'] = 1 / df['original_data']

+## 6. Winsorization
+Best for: Outliers causing extreme skewness.

+How it works: Caps the extreme values in the data at a predefined percentile, reducing their impact without removing them.

+Limitation: May obscure real data patterns by flattening extreme values.

+python
+Copy code

+from scipy.stats.mstats import winsorize

+df['winsorized'] = winsorize(df['original_data'], limits=[0.05, 0.05])

+## 7. Logit Transformation
+Best for: Proportional data bounded between 0 and 1 (e.g., probabilities).

+How it works: Transforms the data using the logit function, which is the log-odds transformation.

+python
+Copy code

+from scipy.special import logit

+df['logit_transformed'] = logit(df['proportional_data'])

+## 8. Rank-Based Transformation (Quantile Transformation)
+Best for: Handling extreme skewness and outliers.

+How it works: Assigns ranks to data points and transforms them to follow a desired distribution (e.g., normal distribution).

+python
+Copy code

+from sklearn.preprocessing import QuantileTransformer

+qt = QuantileTransformer(output_distribution='normal')

+df['quantile_transformed'] = qt.fit_transform(df[['original_data']])

+## 9. Log-Log Transformation
+Best for: When both the dependent and independent variables are skewed.

+How it works: Applies a log transformation to both variables, making relationships linear and reducing skewness.

+## Choosing the Right Transformation

+Use log transformation for highly skewed data with large values.

+Square root transformation is appropriate for mildly skewed data.

+Box-Cox and Yeo-Johnson transformations are suitable when you need data-driven adjustments.

+Quantile transformation is ideal when you need to forcefully normalize extreme skewed data.